yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 	![Picture 378](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image57.png)

-17. **Take a screenshot**: Open **Sharex** from Desktop, click on capture and then click on fullscreen.
+17. **Take a screenshot**: Open **Sharex** from the Desktop, click on capture and then click on fullscreen.

     ![](Linked_image_Files/DA100-1.png)

-18. Go to shareX right click on image and then click on edit image.
+18. Go to shareX right click on the image and then click on edit image.

     ![](Linked_image_Files/DA100-2.png)

-19. Once image opened click on save as button for saving the file.
+19. Once the image is opened click on the save as button for saving the file.
-20. Now rename the image in following pattern:
+20. Now rename the image in the following pattern:

     ```
     Deployment ID-M(Module Number)-P(Part Number)